-In Python, Variable types in the program is entirely dependent on the type of the data that are to be used for declaring, defining and performing mathematical functions on the input provided by the user.
+In Python, Variable types in the program are entirely dependent on the type of data that are to be used for declaring, defining and performing mathematical functions on the input provided by the user.
 Typically, a few basic variable types are used in the code, such as the Integer variable type for numerical values, Floating point variables for the decimal numeric variables, string variable types for character representation, Boolean variable type for true/ false and 0/ 1 values, and the list variable type for a list of values.

 That variable type can be an int, float, string, char, bool and many others.

 In Python, it is not necessary to declare a type anywhere.
 In fact, you would declare variables like this.

 Below are the types of Different Variable types:

 1. Python Integers and Floats

 Integers are numbers, and floats are decimal numbers.
 Defining integer or any other type in Python for it is very easy.
 Simply the type variable name and assign its numerical value.

 Integers are a number that can be positive or negative or 0, but they cannot have a decimal point.
 They have unlimited precision and support all kinds of mathematical and arithmetical operations such as addition, subtraction, getting remainder, absolute value, and more.
 Floats are decimal.
 They support the same operation as integers.

 Python is not going to complain about you adding two different types and whatnot.
 It will produce the desired result.
 The integer type is int, and the floating number type is afloat.
 These types of names to convert or cast a variable to an integer or to afloat.
 Simply surround your variable with int or float to convert it.